SeanryuData/SeanryuData/README.md

 ### Hi there 👋 Welcome to Sean's Data Analytic Portfolio.
 <h1>Project Melbourne Cafe</h1>

-<p>This project is aimed at utilizing my data analytics skills and gaining more experience in data analysis.
-I have earned certifications in SQL and Power BI and I am enthusiastic about exploring the coffee culture in Melbourne by analyzing data from cafes and restaurants in the city.
-In this project, I will be using a dataset from the Melbourne government website on cafes and restaurants with seating capacity as my primary source of data..</p>
+<p>This project is aimed at further developing my data analytics skills by exploring the coffee culture in Melbourne.
+I will analyze data from cafes and restaurants in the city, using a dataset from the Melbourne government website on cafes and restaurants with seating capacity as my primary source of data.
+I have earned certifications in SQL and Power BI, which I will apply in this project</p>

 <h2>Data Source</h2>
-<p>I used the following data set as the basis for this project:</p>
+<p>The dataset used for this project is called "Café, restaurant, bistro seats."
+It contains information on cafes and restaurants in Melbourne, including their seating capacity.
+The dataset has 56987 rows and was last updated 2021.</p>
 <ul>
   <li><strong>Data set name:</strong> <em>Café, restaurant, bistro seats
 </em></li>